MSc Electric Power Engineering

 Year 1

 In the first year, the programme provides a good solid understanding of the electric power engineering domain as a whole.
-The programme starts with fundamental courses in the area during the first half-year, courses that will constitute the basis for further specialisations later in the programme.
+The programme starts with fundamental courses in the area during the first half-year, which will constitute the basis for further specialisations later in the programme.
 The first year also includes courses complementing the technology-focused courses, where you will explore electric power engineering from an environmental, societal and philosophical perspective.

 Year 2